germonprez/CV/README.md

 2002 - 2005

 ### HONORS, AWARDS, AND DISTINCTIONS
+- University of Nebraska Omaha, College of Information Science & Technology, Outstanding Research and Creativty Award - 2026
 - AIS Distinguished Member - Cum Laude - 2025
 - University of Nebraska Omaha Circle of Distinction Honoree - 2025
 - Communications of the AIS Paul Gray Award for the Most Thought Provoking Paper - 2017